 In order to locate your draught, you’ll need nothing more advanced than a candle – just run the flame around the edges of a window you suspect to be draughty.
 When the flame moves, it means that it’s being pushed around by incoming air.
 If you’d like to do this more easily, or you have a lot of windows you’d like to check for draughts, you might consider an electronic draught-detector – these are a special sort of thermometer which works like a barcode scanner – run it around the edge of your window, and when there’s a sharp drop in temperature, it’ll let you know.

-What can I do to get rid of the draught?
+Draught proofing windows: what can I do to get rid of the draught?

 Once you’ve located the draught, you’ll be able to do something about it.
 This something usually comes in the form of a replacement compression seal.
 These rubber strips are designed to grip the side of the window, and will compress under pressure.
 You’ll need to cut yours to size and glue it to the window frame – following which, it’ll form a tight seal whenever you close your window.